paulose610/mlops_wk2/README.md

   Python script that updates Kubernetes manifests and triggers deployment for the latest model version.

 - **deployment.yaml**
-  Kubernetes manifest for deploying the model-serving FastAPI application (container image, replicas, and metadata).
+  Kubernetes manifest for deploying the model-serving FastAPI application (container image, replicas, and metadata) + new monitoring code.

 - **service.yaml**
   Kubernetes manifest defining a LoadBalancer service to expose the model’s API externally.